Our unique recycling process ensures minimal waste.

 Through various mechanical and chemical processes, the shredded materials are separated into their individual components, such as glass, metals, and semiconductor materials.

-The glass from the solar panels can be recycled and used in the production of new glass products.
+The glass from solar panels can be recycled and used in the production of new glass products.

 The semiconductor materials, usually silicon-based, can be recovered and reused in the production of new solar cells or other electronic devices.